 Application scenarios may allow to compute Content Factors for many objects in parallel.
 Content Factors can be computed dynamically as well as in batch mode or "pre-computed".
 Content Factors can be kept volatile as well as persistent.
 Everything can be considered a set, e.g., an object, a collection, and a container.
-Content Factors can be computed for arbitrary data, e.g., objects, collections, and containers.
-A consistent implementation delivers a Content Factor for a collection, which is the sum of the Content Factors computed for the objects contained in the collection.
 Therefore, an implementation can scale from single on the fly objects to millions of objects, which may also associated with pre-computed Content Factors.